dericksozo/derickruiz.github.io/_posts/2017-01-03-pinterest-javascript-sdk-authentication.markdown

 This method is used to set up the session again if you already have the auth token saved.
 Most likely the user has already authorized your application and you saved that data once in a database.
 Now the user is back again and you want to use the auth token you saved to authorize them instead of having them log in again (in case they're logged out on pinterest.com)

 The docs say that the one required parameter is something called session that is a callback to PDK.getSession.
-Actually this method just takes an object with two required keys.
+Actually, this method just takes an object with two required keys.
 One is `accessToken` and it's a string and the other is `scope` and it's a string.

 ### Example